Water Conservation banner

 Update

 • For urban water suppliers, statewide Level 2 demand reduction actions not required: The requirement for urban water suppliers to implement demand-reduction actions that correspond to at least Level 2 of their water shortage contingency plans has not been in effect since June 5, 2023.
-Local authorities may adopt different and/or stricter water conservation measures; check with your supplier about current local restrictions.

-• Emergency prohibition on wasteful water uses has expired: The Emergency Regulation to Prohibit Wasteful Water Uses (like refilling fountains without recirculating pumps, overwatering landscapes, watering grass within 48 hours of rainfall, etc.) expired on December 21, 2023.
-Local authorities may adopt different and/or stricter water conservation measures; check with your supplier about current local restrictions.
+• Emergency prohibition on wasteful water uses has expired: The Emergency Regulation to Prohibit Wasteful Water Uses (such as refilling fountains without recirculating pumps, overwatering landscapes, watering grass within 48 hours of rainfall, etc.) expired on December 21, 2023.

-What are HOA requirements during drought emergencies, especially the ban on watering decorative grass?
+What are HOA requirements during drought emergencies?

-According to the Davis-Stirling Act, an HOA may not impose a fine for reducing watering of lawns or vegetation during a drought emergency that was either declared by the Governor or local government.
+According to the Davis-Stirling Act, a homeowners’ association (HOA) may not impose a fine for reducing watering of lawns or vegetation during a drought emergency that was either declared by the Governor or local government.
 Additionally, homeowners may remove their lawns and replace them with water-wise plants.
 If a homeowner installs water-efficient landscaping during the drought, an HOA cannot prevent them from maintaining it or require them to remove it when there is no longer a drought state of emergency.
 An HOA also cannot prohibit, or include conditions that have the effect of prohibiting, the use of low water-using plants as a group or as a replacement of existing grass.
 Please refer to the documents and links below for more information on HOAs and drought emergency resources:

 Stay informed